yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/_index.md

 The [third subsection](./row/) gives the rules for the literal for a value of a _"row"_ type.
 These rules are essential to the understanding of  the next section.

-The [fourth subsection](./array-of-rows/) gives the rules for array literals whose values are compound (i.e. are of row data types).
+The [fourth subsection](./array-of-rows/) gives the rules for array literals whose values are composite (i.e. a _"row"_ type).

+The [fifth subsection](./rules-summary/) summarises the rules for literals of arrays of primitive and _"row"_ type values.